VerdantFox/blog_posts/posts/0010_become_a_developer/coding_career.md

 Finally we talked about the end game: preparing your [resume](#prepare-a-resume) and [LinkedIn profile](#make-a-linkedin-account), [career networking](#start-career-networking) and [interview practice](#practice-interviewing).
 Ultimately, with a lot of hard work and a little luck, these topics should be enough to take you from no coding experience to landing that first junior developer job.

 With this detailed guide, you now have the tools at your disposal to learn to code on your own and land your first junior developer role, all without a formal education or bootcamp.
 Good luck on your journey.
 I'd love to hear how it goes and your progress along the way.

+## Attributions

+Introduction pic: [Image by macrovector](https://www.freepik.com/free-vector/programmer-work-with-working-day-symbols-flat-illustration_15329611.htm) on Freepik

+All other necessary attributions made at the source.